-- Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 7.4. - If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action. - All staff have accessed a basic level of mental health training. - Our school has a dedicated mental health lead Sophia Malhi, Head of Year 10 - Our mental health provision consists of a three system which staff, students and parents understand - Our students can access a level of support which fits and meets individual needs - We provide support and care to ensure our children achieve the best possible outcomes despite adversity monitoring systems.
-This is reviewed half termly to adapt any support required.
-Refer to the Department for Education guidance on mental health and behaviour in schools for more information.
+- Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one. - If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 7.4. - If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action. - All staff have accessed a basic level of mental health training. - Our schools have dedicated mental health leads - Our mental health provision consists of a five-tier system which staff, students and parents understand - Our students can access a level of support which fits and meets individual needs - We provide support and care to ensure our children achieve the best possible outcomes despite adversity